moorara/milad.dev/content/gists/sed-by-examples.md

   - sed
 ---

-`sed` is a _stream editor_ command available on all Unix-compatible systems.
+`sed` is a _stream editor_ command available on Unix-compatible systems.
 `sed` is quite a powerful tool, but the learning curve is also high comparing to other similar tools such as `grep` or `awk`.
 Almost every time I want to do something with `sed`, I need to look it up and search for some examples.
-So, I decided to compile a concise tutorial for `sed` that covers the most common useful use-cases.
+So, I decided to compile a concise tutorial for `sed` that covers the most common use-cases.

 With `sed`, you usually specify a few _options_ and a _script_ and feed it with an input file.